thesandboxgame/sandbox-smart-contracts/src/solc_0.8.15/raffle/GenericRaffle.md

  * Event emitted when sale state was changed.
  * emitted when toggleSale is called
  * `_pause`: if the sale was was paused or not
+- Internally uses: `bool private paused` to keep track of the sale wave being paused/unpaused

 ----
 ```Solidity
 event Personalized(uint256 _tokenId, uint256 _personalizationMask);